 Solving cluttered charts

 Busy, cluttered charts are a widespread problem.
 They commonly happen when we try to visualise too much at once on the same chart.
-Let's look at an example below.
+Here's an example:

 Fig 1 illustrates a regular column chart visualising Sales by Month and Year.
 When our cognitive process kicks in, our brains try to organise this visualisation into something that makes sense.
 However, with the various coloured bars and their close proximity, it's difficult for this to happen quickly.